≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s quarterly and annual reports, SEC filings, investor presentations, press releases, update letters, etc., which are available in Tesla SEC Filings.
+1. All financial figures presented were obtained and referenced from Tesla’s quarterly and annual reports published on the company’s investor relations page: Tesla SEC Filings.

 Back To Table Of Contents